ppreshant/qPCR-analysis/notes_qPCR.md

 - [x] Save the std curve into the bad std folder if rejected
 	- [ ] Could also save the raw data, but add a column to mark std accepted or rejected
 - [ ] How to work with multiple targets on plate which require multiple standard curve numbers? _Currently can rename them to the same number by hand and note in alt name their original name_
+- [ ] **Decimal problem** : decimals in Std curve quantity clashes with the biological replicate field.
+	- Solve by removing replicates from layout -- chcek if NA in replicates for multiple ones causes problems in the pipeline
+	- Whatever comes into the biological replicate field should be added back to the Quantity with a decimal

 Minor things
 - [x] Need to plot pseudolabels next to numbering for horizontal plot, ~~what is the best way to do this without replotting?~~